lwtan90/hiccomp/README.md

 # hiccomp
-for manuscript purpose (script created by Motakis Efthymios)
+# for manuscript purpose only (scripts created by Motakis Efthymios)